SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 ####<i>Exploring the scene</i>
 - All seven cubes are similar in size and two of their coordinates are identical.
 A variable `c` is defined, in order to modify the translation parameter and the color of each cube.
 By using a loop structure, the Cube prefab function can be written only once.
 - The collision model of this scene is more complex: collisions are possible between the cubes, between the central cubes and the intermediate green floor, and finally between the cubes and the yellow floor.
-The function `ContactHeader` applies to all the child nodes of the rootNode, governing the whole collision possibilities with one call of the function in the rootNode.
+The function `ContactHeader` applies to all the nodes attached to the rootNode, governing the whole collision possibilities with one call of the function in the rootNode.

 ### Conclusion
 Congratulations, you completed this tutorial!
 You are strongly encouraged to pursue with the other tutorials and read the thematical documentations.

-If you have any comments or suggestions, please submit them on our github/SoftRobots page.
+If you have any questions or suggestions, please submit them on our github/SoftRobots page.